 It has a robust flavour that is slightly stronger than the green types.
 What an excellent method to give your cooking colour and taste!

 Giant Red grows to a staggering two feet tall, so leave lots of room for it in your garden.
 This vibrant cultivar grows in about 85 days despite its height.

 ‘Golden Pascal,' also called ‘Winter King' or ‘Pascal Giant,' is a French heirloom cultivar.
 This cultivar, which Livingstone Seeds first brought to the US in 1913, grows soft, yellow-green stalks up to 20 inches tall.

 4. Golden Self-Blanching Celery

-This heirloom variety was first made available by Johnson and Stokes Seed Company in 1886.
+Johnson and Stokes Seed Company first made this heirloom variety available in 1886.
 Golden Self-Blanching works for individuals who like the flavour of celery but would prefer not to deal with blanching at home.

 In roughly 105 days, the plant reaches a height of over two feet, and thick, juicy stalks with deep ribs are ready for harvest.